interactive-matter/HTTPClient/README.md

 Now you are ready to go.

-### Posting request
+### Making a request

 HTTP client supports three types of requests:

-* Normal GET request to get some data from a URL
+1. `GET` requests to get some data from a URL
-* POST requests to transfer bigger amount of data to a server
+2. `POST` requests to transfer a larger amount of data to a server
-* PUT request as sepcified by REST APIs
+3. `PUT` requests as sepcified by REST APIs
-* Currently there is no need for DELETE requests - so they do not exist yet.

-The result of a request is a stream (aka FILE*) by that you can read the data without the need to keep the whole answer in memory - which would fail for most HTML pages.

-FILE* streams are a bit more unusual the normal Arduino streams.
-They have been choosen since you can use all the nice fprintff and fscanf routines of avr-libc.
-After reading the response from the stream it has to be closed with the method `closeStream(stream)`

-**DO NOT FORGET IT**.
-Each stream has some data attached and if you forget to close the stream you get a memory leak, slowly filling up the precious memory of the Arduino.

-The result code of a HTTP request can be read with getLastReturnCode().
-It returns a integer containing the return code.
-200 indicates that everything was ok.
-For further details refer to http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html

-The HTTPClient has also a debug mode which can be switched on and off by using `debug()` with parameter 0 as no debug and anything else Ð e.g. -1 Ð as enabling debug output.
-By default the debug code is disabled.
-If debug is enabled the complete request and response is printed out on the serial connection.
-Very useful if your request does not work.
+`DELETE` requests have not yet been implemented.

 All request take a number of parameters (depending on the request type):